younata/rosobjc/README.md

 ###Building

+It is currently recommended that you just drag the entire rosobjc folder into your project.
+I am working on changing this, but it's not that high on the todo list.

 This framework uses the ROS prefix for all classes and files, with the exception of rosobjc.h

 To compile a static library under iOS, select the "rosobjc-ios" target.